Adi-Dev13/Adi-Dev13/README.md

-- 👋 Hi, I’m @Adi-Dev13
+- 👋 Hi, I’m @AdityaNambidi
-- 👀 I’m interested in Game Dev, AI, Robotics
+- 👀 I’m do  Game Dev, AI, Robotics
-- 🌱 I’m currently learning nothing cuz im such a high level programmer that there is nothing left for me to learn
+- 🌱 I’m currently learning nothing cuz im such a high level programmer that there is nothing left for me to learn.